thamesynne/milliForth/README.md

 ## bytes?

 Yes, bytes.
 This is a FORTH so small it fits in a 512-byte boot sector.
 This isn't new — both sectorFORTH[^1] and miniforth[^2][ successfully fit a FORTH within the boot sector.
-However, milliFORTH appears to be *the smallest* "real"[^3] programming language implementation ever, beating out sectorLISP[^4], a mind-blowing 436 byte implementation of LISP, by an ever increasing number of bytes (currently 65).
+However, milliFORTH appears to be *the smallest* "real"[^3] programming language implementation ever, beating out sectorLISP[^4], a 436 byte implementation of LISP, by an ever increasing number of bytes (currently 65).

 ## Language